 This may seem somewhat obvious, but by creating a welcoming and positive culture at your school, one where students feel happy and safe, they’re much more likely to attend school.
 This includes ensuring lessons are engaging and that students want to attend, teachers are approachable, friendly and encouraging and an effective behaviour policy is implemented school-wide.
 One that encourages positive behaviour and has a zero tolerance to bullying.

 Make attendance easy to track & visible

 In order to identify unusual absences and provide intervention when necessary, attendance should be routinely monitored and tracked.
 Having an online system whereby attendance is recorded helps teachers and SLT to quickly notice when certain students have had consecutive days of absence and other unusual punctuality and attendance patterns.
-Additionally, making students’ attendance average visible to both parents ensures they’re aware of when their child is at school and there are any unexplained absences they want to bring up with the school.
+Additionally, making students’ attendance average visible to parents ensures they’re aware of when their child is at school and if there are any unexplained absences they want to bring up with the school.

 Provide additional support

 In more sensitive cases surrounding student absenteeism, it’s important that the school provides additional support, both internally and by linking them with third parties depending on the reasons for their absenteeism.
 Schools can take special measures like holding spare uniforms and stationery supplies, organising a pickup and drop off service as well as hosting breakfast clubs to avoid students missing school because of these reasons.
 However, it’s important that schools do refer families to organisations who can help with at home issues that are impacting their child’s learning.